 Language.
 Learning.
 Human Development.

-Making children's knowledge visible.
+Making children's thinking visible.

 Core Belief